Jessica is a camping and survival enthusiast. She spends her summer vacations tenting, and reads about apocalypse and disaster scenarios.

 A wilderness survival kit is good to own whether you’re a seasoned outdoorsman or a beginner.
-Hiking into the unknown with just the shirt on your back can result in unnecessary situations or unexpected setbacks; it is easy to get lost in the wilderness—one wrong turn or foul weather can leave you stranded and result in lack of shelter, food or water.
+Hiking into the unknown with just the shirt on your back can result in unnecessary emergency situations and unexpected setbacks.
+It is easy to get lost in the wilderness—one wrong turn or hour of foul weather can leave you stranded, lost, and malnourished.
 Don’t be the uninformed outdoor enthusiast—read on to find out what your kit should contain to ensure your survival out in the wild.

 Fire and Light

 Starting a fire is imperative when spending the night in the wilderness; fire keeps you warm, boils your water, cooks your food, and provides light.
 Also, having access to fire can help you use smoke to signal a search party or passing helicopter.
 Most of all, having a fire at night gives us a sense of comfort and ease, especially important in an unfamiliar environment.